 HONOR has branded both the main camera and telephoto as "Ultra Night" sensors, signaling their clear intent to be highly-suggested for low-light photography performance.
 The main camera's f/1.6 aperture is also among the widest available on flagship smartphones, allowing more light to hit the sensor—essential for reducing noise and maintaining detail when shooting in dimly lit environments.

-When combined with the stabilization systems across all three cameras, the Magic8 Pro should theoretically deliver clean, detailed night shots without requiring a tripod.
+When combined with the stabilization systems across all three cameras, the Magic8 Pro delivers clean, detailed night shots without requiring a tripod.
 The 200MP telephoto's Ultra Night branding is particularly intriguing, as telephoto cameras typically struggle more in low light due to their narrower apertures and smaller sensors.
+But on the Magic8 Pro, even processing low-light shots are quicker than the usual competition.

 Computational Photography Enhancements

-Beyond pure hardware specifications, the Magic8 Pro incorporates AI-driven editing capabilities designed to enhance your photos post-capture.
+Beyond pure hardware specifications, the Magic8 Pro incorporates AI-driven editing capabilities designed to enhance photos post-capture.
 The device introduces a new Magic Color filter feature, though HONOR hasn't detailed exactly how this computational photography tool functions.
-Based on similar features from other manufacturers, it likely uses machine learning to intelligently adjust color profiles, contrast, and vibrancy based on scene detection.
+Based on similar features we've tested with other brands, it likely uses machine learning to intelligently adjust color profiles, contrast, and vibrancy based on scene detection.

 The Verdict: A Telephoto Powerhouse